sunnywoka/prenatal-treasures/README.md

 - **Social Features**: Implementation of Auth0 for social features will enhance the collaborative aspect of the application, allowing for shared lists and collaborative planning.

 - **Enhanced User Experience**: I am dedicated to improving the design elements to further enhance the user experience, ensuring that the app remains intuitive and user-friendly.

+- **Authentication**: Auth0 is implemented for user sign-up and login, ensuring secure access to the application.

 Thank you for using the Prenatal Treasures!
 We hope it brings as much convenience to your family as it has to ours.